codeaprendiz/learn_devops/cloud/aws/task-000-aws-professional-exam-theory/iam.md

 The above tutorial teaches you how to use a role to delegate access to resources in different AWS accounts that you own called Production and Development

+- Step 1: Create a role in the Production Account
+  - First, you use the AWS Management Console to establish trust between the Production account (ID number 999999999999) and the Development account (ID number 111111111111).
+  - You start by creating an IAM role named UpdateApp.
+  - When you create the role, you define the Development account as a trusted entity and specify a permissions policy that allows trusted users to update the productionapp bucket.

 ### Providing access to an IAM user in another AWS account that you own

 [Providing access to an IAM user in another AWS account that you own](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_common-scenarios_aws-accounts.html)

+- You can grant your IAM users permission to switch to roles within your AWS account or to roles defined in other AWS accounts that you own.

 ## Controlling access to AWS resources using tags